 - Realistic and attainable; challenging yet achievable for at least 70% of the target audience

 - Based on activities participants can control

 - In alignment with corporate objectives and vision

-Effective incentives limit the number of objectives featured in a program.
+Effective sales team incentives limit the number of objectives featured in a program.
 One to three objectives fall within the sweet spot.
 Too many may cause participants to lose focus and decrease the impact of the program.

 2. Who can impact success?

 This should be obvious, but hear us out.
 While everyone can impact your sales incentive program’s success, you should identify the specific members of your sales team, or those of your channel partners or their employees, who can help achieve your high-level goals.
 They need to be your champions.
 Ideally, everyone who can influence objective achievement should be included in your sales incentive program’s design.
 From managers to sales support and service teams, all roles should be represented.
 In many organizations, service teams can provide valuable leads that could result in a new sale or an upgrade in services.

 Members of the sales support team often have direct customer contact and can affect sales.
 Channel partners and their sales teams also play a role in goal achievement for organizations with an indirect sales process.
 One key to successful channel incentives is to drive the program beyond the dealer/distributorship principle down to the actual sales reps.